Third Party Reproduction

 How do you get started?

-The first step is to meet with Dr. Jarrett.
-He will discuss your individual situation, answer your questions and perform an ultrasound to evaluate your uterus.
-Next, he will schedule a water ultrasound or an HSG to further evaluate your uterus.
+The first step is to meet with Dr. Jarrett or Dr. Provost.
+They will discuss your individual situation, answer your questions and perform an ultrasound to evaluate your uterus.
+Next, they will schedule a water ultrasound or an HSG to further evaluate your uterus.

 Once we determine that your uterus is capable of carrying a pregnancy and your medical examination and blood tests are normal, you are all set to look for your donor.
 We will guide you each step of the way.